AsavariA/Baatein/README.md

 * Abhay:
 > “Talent wins games, but teamwork and intelligence win championships”.
 I had great fun working with the team and learned a lot of new things from them.
 As a team leader, I got to know how decision making can be made effective by discussions.
 I got to learn React JS which was completely new to me.
 I continued it till I got comfortable with the MERN stack.
 Integrating both web and app versions was tricky but we managed.
 I would like to thank my team for such wonderful work!

+> Special thanks to our mentor Parth for guiding us to a right path and helping us whenever needed!